Scrashdown/PRU-Audio-Processing/Report/Report.md

 * 2 x GROUND (power) : Ground
 * Vdd (power) : Vdd
 * CLOCK (input) : The clock input, must be at a frequency > 1 MHz to wake up the microphone.
 Dictates the microphone's sample rate, `f_s = f_clk`.
 * DATA (output) : The microphone's PDM output.
 Its sample rate equals that of the CLOCK signal.
+The DATA signal is ready shortly after the rising or falling edge of the CLK.
+This delay is variable, but is between 18 ns and 125 ns.
+It is designated in the documentation as `t_dv`.
 * SELECT (input) : Selects whether data is ready after rising or falling edge of CLOCK, (VDD => rising, GND => falling).

 The BeagleBone Black already has pins for GND and Vdd, we connect them directly to the corresponding pins on the microphones.